 Nerdery – a web development agency’s awesomely simple footer

-Clearly – this agency is much more focused on recruiting great talent (with a kind looking the smiling face of course as a background photo) than just getting more business on their home page.
-They’ve opted for brutal simplicity in their website footer, with just conversational call-to-action, a slim navigational element, and social icons.
-Use this concept by really simplifying down to very few next actions you’d think people would want to take.
+Clearly – this agency is much more focused on recruiting great talent (with a kind-looking, smiling face of course, as a background photo) than just getting more business on their home page.
+They’ve opted for brutal simplicity in their website footer, with just a conversational call-to-action, a slim navigational element, and social icons.
+Use this concept by really simplifying down to just a very few next actions you’d think people would want to take.